-I have mentioned medium level sugar in the detailed recipe below, so if you like to increase or decrease, please adjust it accordingly….My little one is not taking eggs in any form, so secretly adding eggs in the bakes nowadays.
-If you like to skip eggs then you can very well do that instead add another 2 Tbsp of butter and tsps of milk to bond the flour.
+I have mentioned medium level sugar in the detailed recipe below, so if you like to increase or decrease, please adjust it accordingly….My little one is not taking eggs in any form, so secretly adding eggs in bakes nowadays.
+If you like to skip eggs then you can very well do that instead add another 2 Tbsp of butter and teaspoons of milk to bind the flour.

 Whole Wheat Flour – 3/4 Cup (preferably coarse textured wheat flour, if using regular chapati atta the texture of the fig bar varies slightly, I use King Arthur whole wheat)

 Unbleached APF – 1 and 1/4 Cup